-At each location listed above, two discrete samples (shallow and deep) will be collected, therefore two separate nested probes will be installed in probe holes to depths of 3 feet (shallow) and 6 to 9 feet (just above the water table).
-Soil vapor probes will be installed in a configuration as depicted in the October 2006 NYSDOH guidance Figure 2.2.
-The probes will backfilled using a porous, inert backfill material (e.g., glass beads, washed #1 crushed stone, etc.) allowing a sampling zone of 1 to 2 feet in length, and sealed at the ground surface to prevent any inflow from ambient surface air.
-The surface seal design will include an 18-inch diameter surface seal of hydrated bentonite clay mounded around the soil gas probe at the ground surface, with an overlying layer of poly sheeting (a minimum of three feet in diameter), and an additional bentonite clay seal atop the poly sheeting around the soil vapor probe.
-This layered seal location is based on discussions of sampling technique with NYSDEC as a reliable method to prevent short circuiting of ambient air into the sub-surface.
+At each location listed above, two discrete sample points (shallow and deep) will be installed, at depths of approximately 3 feet (shallow) and 5 feet (or just above the water table, will depend upon field conditions).
+Vapor probes will be installed in a configuration as depicted in the October 2006 NYSDOH guidance Figure 2.2.
+The probes will be backfilled using a porous, inert backfill material (e.g., glass beads, silica sand, etc.) allowing a sampling zone of 1 to 2 feet in length, and sealed at the ground surface to prevent any inflow from ambient surface air.
+The surface seal design will include a 1.0 ft. (minimum) x 3-in. diameter seal of hydrated bentonite above the porous backfill material followed by a 1.0 ft. x 8-in. cement-bentonite surface seal and permanent 4.0 in. diameter flush-mount well cover installed to existing ground surface.
+This surface seal design is based on discussions of sampling technique with NYSDEC is an approved method to prevent short circuiting of ambient air into the sub-surface.